 Do not capitalize words that are used so frequently and informally that they have come to have highly generalized meaning.

-To understand the limited power of the spell checker, enjoy the following poem, which has an intriguing literary history:
+To understand the limited power of the spell checker, enjoy the following poem, whose origins are unknown.

 I have a spelling checker